LucaZampieri/hopsuisse.github.io/lausanne.md

 ### Half-marathon

-The following graph represent the fraction of runners with respect to the time it took them to complete the half Lausanne marathon.
+The following graph represents the fraction of runners with respect to the time it took them to complete the half Lausanne marathon.

 <div id="times-21km"></div>